 where our hearts are on this matter.
 Download the Jimanie/Trifecta Puppy Handbook Here.

 - Puppies are sold only to pre-qualified buyers.

-- All puppy buyers are required to fill out a questionnaire and give a reference.
+- All puppy buyers are required to fill out a questionnaire.

 - All dogs and puppies are sold with a fairly simple written contract, spelling